Zheng Yi (pirate): History

 In 1801, the nefarious intrigues of the 26 year old Cantonese floating brothel madame or prostitute known as Shi Xianggu (石香姑 (sek6 hoeng1 gu1)), known for her shrewd business savvy and trade in secrets through the pillow talk of her wealthy and political clientele, caught his attention.
 Either he became infatuated with her or purely as a business move, Zheng Yi made a proposal of marriage to Shi Xianggu to consolidate the powers of intrigue, as it were, which she is said to have agreed to by formal contract granting her a 50% control and share.
 Shi Xianggu was known as "Zheng Yi Sao" (郑一嫂 (鄭一嫂, zhèng yī sǎo, wife of Zheng Yi).
 They adopted Cheung Po as their step-son, making him Zheng's legal heir.
 She also bore him two sons; Zheng Ying Shi (鄭英石 (郑英石, zhèng yīng shí)) and Zheng Xiong Shi (鄭雄石 (郑雄石, Zhèng xióng shí)).

-Zheng Yi used military assertion and his reputation to consolidate a coalition of competing Cantonese pirate fleets of uncertain numbers into an alliance.
-By 1804, this coalition was a formidable force, and one of the most powerful pirate fleets in all of China.
+Around 1805, Zheng Yi rose to become the leader of a group of six Asian pirate chiefs.
+This coalition was a formidable force, and one of the most powerful pirate fleets in all of China.
 They were known as the Red Flag Fleet.
+Most of his fleet, which numbered over 200 ships, consisted of junks.
+These were sizable ships capable of holding 800 tons of cargo and armed with as many as 40 cannons.
+Those ships were manned by at least 20,000 sailers, and the total number of men under his leadership could have reached as many as 40,000.

 The pirate coalition besieged Macau for several weeks in 1804.
 In September 1805, a Chinese attack consisting of 80 gunboats in Guangzhou Bay captured or destroyed only 26 pirate vessels.
 The general who had led the attack subsequently offered pardons to those who surrendered; perhaps 3000 accepted this offer before it was withdrawn in December 1805.

 By 1806, virtually every Chinese vessel along the coast paid the pirates for ostensible protection.

+One notable member of Zheng Yi’s crew was Chang Pao, the son of a fisherman, who was captured by pirates around 1801.
+He then appointed him as a captain of one of his Red Flag ships, and the young man eventually became both his lover and adopted son.